Note

 Permissions and permission sets

 Business Central 2021 release wave 1 (v18) introduced a new model for permissions.
 In previous versions, permission sets and permissions are defined only as data, which means they're stored in the tables of the application and tenant databases.
 Permission sets and permissions can now be defined in AL code as objects and packaged in extensions.
 This new model is the recommended model.
-To learn more, see Entitlements and Permissions.
+Learn more in Entitlements and Permissions.

-• If you're upgrading a solution that hasn't transitioned to the new permissions model, we recommend that you do.
+- If you're upgrading a solution that hasn't transitioned to the new permissions model, we recommend that you do.
 However, you can continue using the legacy model.
 Whichever model you choose, there's permission-related tasks you have to complete as part of upgrade.
-Learn more at Upgrading Permissions Sets and Permissions
+Learn more in Upgrading Permissions Sets and Permissions

 Report platform